 - Amazing wireless connectivity options

-- No Atmos support.
+- No Dolby Atmos support.

 - At max volume, there is no compression or thumps.

-The JBL is a great option for movie buffs who have limited space.
+The JBL is a great option for movie fans who have limited space.
 It offers wireless surround sound from a soundbar.
 Although the sound quality isn’t quite as extensive as those provided by its rivals, its transformable surround sound capabilities are remarkable.